losizm/scamper/README.md

 }
 ```

-Or, if greater control is required for verifying SSL connections, you may
+Or, if greater control is required for verifying connections, you may instead
-instead provide a trust manager.
+supply a trust manager.

 ```scala
 import javax.net.ssl.TrustManager